surdouski/micropython-sniffs-framework/README.md

 # Micropython Sniffs Framework

-Note: This will eventually encompass and/or use all the tools and utilities that are currently distributed across many repos.
-It is currently a WIP.

 ## What is the purpose of this project?

 I want to create a micropython-native framework for IoT.
 I don't like the current state of IoT related to: